-Coordinator: Dr. Paul Bramer | 416.226.6620 ext.
-2272 | pbramer@tyndale.ca
+Interim Coordinator: Dr. Michael Krause | 416.226.6620 ext.
+2239 | mkrause@tyndale.ca

 The Leadership Track focuses on increasing leadership aptitudes, developing organizational/congregational culture and fostering others as leaders.
 It combines theory with practice, theology with ministry, and collaborative learning with individual projects.
 Students work on three major projects and complete their program with an integrated research portfolio.
 The Ministry Leadership Track is a cohort model, with sequenced courses.
-This track includes residencies for two weeks in May/June and a one-week residency in January.
+This track includes residencies for two weeks in June and a one-week residency in January.